Skip to main content

 • Simple Variables

-• Systemd Unit: Control applications with Systemd units, ensuring they start on boot.
+• Systemd Unit: Control applications with Quadlet Systemd units, ensuring they start on boot.

 These simple criteria should help you test new applications or deploy them in a simple and reproducible way.